tomsonsgs/DGEDT-senti-master/README.md

 3，训练与测试

-change some parameter in following files including path, dataset name and so on
+change some parameters in following files including path, dataset name and so on

 run train.py to train and evaluate, the first time you run this code it will download BERT-related files from outer website, please wait for it to complete the downloading.